sjforman/sjforman.github.io/content/posts/llms-for-mmr-persuasion-rct-2/index.md

 # I applied some lessons from the first experiment

 In RCT1, both of the interventions I tried seemed to work, leading me to wonder...why not both?
 So this time I combined them.
-Parents in the treatment group were asked to review some factual material about the MMR vaccine, and then to engage in a brief chat with an LLM (Claude 4 Sonnet).{{< ref "1" >}} Parents in the control completed a parallel experience, matched in structure, but covering a topic unrelated to vaccines (car seat safety).
+Parents in the treatment group were asked to review some factual material about the MMR vaccine, and then to engage in a brief chat with an LLM (Claude 4 Sonnet).[^claude-model] Parents in the control completed a parallel experience, matched in structure, but covering a topic unrelated to vaccines (car seat safety).

 The control group in this experiment is thus a much closer match to the pre-appointment experience for most parents, namely no particular preparation for the vaccine discussion and decision at all!